scrapy/scrapy/docs/topics/request-response.rst

         ``copy()`` or ``replace()`` methods, and can also be accessed, in your spider, from the ``response.meta`` attribute.

+    .. attribute:: Request.kwargs

+        A dictionary that contains arbitrary metadata for this request.
+Its contents will be passed to the Request's callback as keyword arguments.
+It is empty for new Requests, which means by default callbacks only get a :class:`Response` object as argument.

+        This dict is `shallow copied`_ when the request is cloned using the ``copy()`` or ``replace()`` methods, and can also be accessed, in your spider, from the ``response.kwargs`` attribute.

     .. _shallow copied: https://docs.python.org/2/library/copy.html

     .. method:: Request.copy()